 Perhaps the change is planned.
 There may be a new person brought into the team, or a new process or new tool.
 Expectations may assume this change will improve the team’s work.
 Often urgency arises in this situation as the manager and team just want to get back to work.
 But the work of change rarely appears trivial.

 There are steps that any leader can take to help a team (or teams) navigate change successfully.
-Too many variable make it difficult to predict an outcome.
+Too many variables make it difficult to see an outcome.
 So experimentation becomes the best approach.
 The figure below shows the typical steps for setting up an experiment.

 This figure should look familiar if you know the work of W. Edwards Deming, one of the early pioneers of the lean management movement.

 The hypothesis becomes a possible future.
 It is not the only possible outcome, but it becomes one that is possible based on what you know of the context and any theory you have on how your team (or organization) works in that context.
 One approach often followed becomes “prove the hypothesis right”.
 The can help us reach an answer faster if we can prove the answer through the data we collect.
 However, this becomes subject to our biases and we may filter important information when we experiment and gather results.
 Sometimes we can create new problems by only “proving our hypothesis” and not looking for alternatives or boundary conditions where the hypothesis does not hold up.

 Another approach becomes, “prove the hypothesis wrong”.
 This may take additional time, but can explore pitfalls more.
 This may help reduce future surprises.
 Most business organizations do not have the patience for this approach.
 Most academic research organizations follow this approach strictly to push the boundaries of theory.
 This results in the business world sometimes outpacing academia and sometimes academia leaping past the business world (and sometimes provide whole new business areas).